A generalization of Schur-Weyl duality with applications in quantum estimation: A Generalization of Schur-Weyl duality

 \subsection{An intuitive account}

 Our generalization of Schur-Weyl duality appears very intuitive if one considers a particular problem concerning two independent observers using different conventions to describe quantum systems.

 Suppose that Alice and Bob each use their own personal convention to associate observables with operators in the Hilbert space of a system, and assume that each observer is not aware of the other's convention.
 All they know is that for a particular set of operators $\{A_{i}\}$, the observable which is described by operator $A_{i}$ relative to Alice's convention is also described by operator $A_{i}$ relative to Bob's convention.
-Clearly, Alice and Bob will also agree on any observable which is an algebraic function of the $\{A_{i}\}$ and the identity operator $I$, so the full set of observables on which they agree are those in the algebra $\mathcal{A} \equiv \text{Alg}\{A_{i}, I\}$.
-The question is: what sorts of states and observables can they agree upon for the composite of $n$ systems, assuming Alice and Bob use the same convention for each system and agree on how to label the systems?
+Clearly, Alice and Bob will also agree on any observable which is an algebraic function of the $\{A_{i}\}$ and the identity operator $I$, so the full set of observables on which they agree are those in the algebra $\mathcal{A} \equiv \text{Alg}\{A_{i}, I\}$. \footnote{Here we assume the two observers have agreement on the notion of time direction such that the relation between their reference frames can be described by a unitary rather than an anti-unitary.} The question is: what sorts of states and observables can they agree upon for the composite of $n$ systems, assuming Alice and Bob use the same convention for each system and agree on how to label the systems?

 It is obvious that Alice and Bob agree on the description of all observables which are in the algebra generated by (i) the $n$-fold tensor product of the algebra $\mathcal{A}$ and (ii) the canonical representation of the permutation group.
 Furthermore, it is intuitively clear that there are no other observables in addition to these that they can agree upon.